 If you need a different Linux distribution, then the WSL2 command includes browsing and selecting.
 Run Command Prompt as Administrator and enter the below commands:

 - Remember the NAME of the Linux you need.

 - Reboot your PC.

 Run an elevated command prompt and enter the below command to update the WSL core to the latest version:

 Remove Linux Subsystem and Distributions on Windows 11

 To uninstall WSL in Windows 11, open Settings and go to Apps and Features.
-There you will find installed Subsystem and Linux distributions, which can be removed by clicking on the ellipsis.
+You will find installed Subsystem and Linux distributions, which can be removed by clicking on the ellipsis.

-Next, go to uninstall programs through the “Control Panel” and on the left, select ” Turn Windows features on or off. ” In the new window, find ” Windows Subsystem for Linux ” and uncheck the box, then click OK and restart your PC.
+Next, uninstall programs through the “Control Panel”; on the left, select ” Turn Windows features on or off. ” In the new window, find ” Windows Subsystem for Linux ” and uncheck the box, then click OK and restart your PC.